What is a Braver Angels Moderator?

 Braver Angels moderators lead the red/blue and other workshops in their communities and online.
 Listen below to lead workshop designer Bill Doherty’s overview of what a Braver Angels moderator does, our workshops, and the qualifications for a moderator.

 Check out this brief audio introduction to the Moderator Application Process

 By: Bill Doherty

 What are the Qualifications for Becoming a Moderator?

-There are two qualifications for being a Braver Angels Moderator:
+There are FOUR qualifications for being a Braver Angels Moderator:

 It’s not enough if your working with groups is as a manager of work teams.
 In Workshops, you have no authority over the people that attend and you can’t “manage” them.

 Work as a therapist is also not sufficient.
 The skills in a client relationship with an individual, a couple or a family are not the same as group facilitation experience.
 Some therapists have experience in group therapy, which may qualify.

 - Emotional readiness for this work.
 This work is about de-polarization, and that can be very emotional.
 We need people who have respect for the other side, and who won’t respond to getting their buttons pushed by someone of a different political persuasion.